Lindblad Tomography of a Superconducting Quantum Processor: Extracting the Lindbladian

 Choosing an operator basis $\{\sigma_i\}$ consisting of a Hilbert-Schmidt orthogonal set of traceless Hermitian operators in dimension $d$ (which can be constructed from tensor products of single-qubit Pauli matrices and the identity), the master equation can be rewritten as

 where $L_{ij}$ is a Hermitian and positive semidefinite matrix capturing the incoherent evolution, commonly referred to as the Lindblad matrix.

-We note that, similar to the process matrix $\chi$, the Lindblad matrix is unique while the jump operators, like the Kraus operators, have a unitary freedom: the Lindblad equation in Eq.~(\ref{eq:master2}) is invariant under a unitary transformation of the jump operators and decay rates.
+We note that, similar to the process matrix $\chi$, the Lindblad matrix is unique while the jump operators, like the Kraus operators, have a unitary freedom: the Lindblad equation in Eq.~\eqref{eq:master2} is invariant under a unitary transformation of the jump operators and decay rates.
 In particular, a new set of jump operators and decay rates $\{\sqrt{\gamma_i'}\hat{L}'_i\}$ can be constructed from the set $\{\sqrt{\gamma_j}\hat{L}_j\}$ as $\sqrt{\gamma_i'}\hat{L}'_i=\sum_j U_{ij}\sqrt{\gamma_j}\hat{L}_j$ where $U$ is a unitary matrix.
 Since the Lindblad matrix can readily be obtained from the decay rates and jump operators (and vice versa), one can choose either representation without loss of generality.
 In the following analysis, we choose to directly estimate the Lindblad matrix, and we derive the jump operators by diagonalizing this matrix.
-Specifically, by diagonalizing the Lindblad matrix, a (unique) set of jump operators can be obtained as
+Specifically, a (unique) set of jump operators can be obtained by diagonalizing the Lindblad matrix as

-where $U$ is a unitary matrix such that $L=U\mathds{D}U^{\dagger}$, where $\mathds{D}=\text{diag}(\gamma_1,\gamma_2,\ldots,\gamma_{d-1})$ is a diagonal matrix with the decay rates.
+where $U$ is a unitary matrix such that $L=U\mathds{D}U^{\dagger}$, where $\mathds{D}=\text{diag}(\gamma_1,\gamma_2,\ldots,\gamma_{d^2-1})$ is a diagonal matrix with the decay rates.

-Performing LT, our goal is to estimate the Hamiltonian and the Lindblad matrix which most likely describe the results of our single- and two-qubit measurements (blue data in Fig.~\ref{fig:1QB_full_LT} and Fig.~\ref{fig:figure4}).
-To do this, we must account for all combinations of initial states and measurement axes (as in our Kraus extraction), for all channel durations $t_i$.
-We therefore seek to maximize the log-likelihood function
+Performing LT, our goal is to estimate the Hamiltonian and the Lindblad matrix which most likely describes evolution under the idling channel for continuous time $t$.
+To do this, we must account for all combinations of initial states and measurement axes (as in our Kraus extraction), as well as for all channel durations.
+We therefore seek to maximize a log-likelihood function over all time steps $t_i$

-where $\ln(\mathcal{L}(t_i))$ is defined as in Eq.~(\ref{eq:loglike2}), except that we no longer write $\rho_{s}(t_i)=\sum_i\mathcal{K}_i\rho_{s}\mathcal{K}^{\dagger}_i$.
-Instead, we numerically solve Eq.~(\ref{eq:master}) with initial state $\rho_{s}$ for each time $t_i$ to obtain $\rho_{s}(t_i)$ for a given parametrization of the Hamiltonian and the Lindblad matrix.
-As with the SPAM and Kraus estimation, a Cholesky decomposition is used to ensure that the matrix is positive semidefinite.
+where the likelihood function at each discrete time $\ln(\mathcal{L}(t_i))$ is defined as in Eq.~\eqref{eq:loglike2}, except that we no longer write $\rho_{s}(t_i)=\sum_i\mathcal{K}_i\rho_{s}\mathcal{K}^{\dagger}_i$.
+Instead, we find $\rho_{s}(t_i)$ by numerically solving the master equation in Eq.~\eqref{eq:master} for each guess at the elements of the Hamiltonian and the Lindblad matrices, where we evaluate the master equation at each time step $t_i$ by numerical exponentiation of the Lindbladian.
+As with the SPAM and Kraus estimation, a Cholesky decomposition is used to ensure that the Lindblad matrix is positive semidefinite.